gamache/canobie/README.md

 # Canobie

 A scavenger hunt checklist webapp.
-Server side in Elixir + Phoenix, client side in JS + React.
+Server side in Elixir + Phoenix, client side in JS but definitely no React.

 ## Running